ksweitz16/Capstone/Recipes/README.txt

 DONE try kNN model to see if those recommendations are better DONE if no NLP library, build something that gets rid of quantities and units

-improve kNN matching to be less exact and provide a next best match
+DONE improve kNN matching to be less exact and provide a next best match improve the look of the html pages --> css and bootstrap?